microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 PowerShell: Remove-WinGetPinnedPackage
 ```

-It functions similarly to `winget pin --set`, but it clears the pin.
-This should automatically happen on `winget uninstall`, or if it is detected the package is no longer present on the system.
+It functions similarly to `winget pin <package>`, but it clears the pin.
+This should automatically happen on `winget uninstall`.

 Enhancements will also need to be made to other commands in the Windows Package Manager, including: